jpype-project/jpype/doc/quickguide.rst

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+

     ..
 [1] All ``java.lang.*`` classes are available.
     ..
-[2] Must happen prior to starting JVM
+[2] Must happen prior to starting the JVM
     ..
-[3] Must happen prior to starting the JVM
-    ..
-[4] After JVM is started
+[3] After JVM is started

 Classes/Objects